urbit/docs/docs/hoon/syntax.md

 The worst-case result of FLC is "DSL cancer."
 Every source file is effectively written in its own domain-specific language.
-To read a new file is to learn a new language -- "write-only code."
+To read a new file is to learn a new language&mdash;"write-only code."

 A fixed reserved-word set, especially with syntax highlighting, and especially with orthogonal grammar (in C, you don't write